Wanda's Biography (1934 - 2012)

 Velma S. and Homer W. Mayberry

-Third of 3 children (each 6 years apart)
+Third of three children (each six years apart)

 Never married (by choice)

 Peace Corps: Two stints in Peace Corps (1966-68 in Philippines) (four months in 1970 in Peru after an earthquake)

 Born/ Grew up: I grew up on a farm about 9 miles west of Brighton, CO.
 Moved into Brighton when I was less than 1 yr. old and was raised there until I went to college (actually until I took my first professional job).
 There were two primary schools (one was Lutheran), one Junior High, and one High School so for the most part I was with the same bunch of kids throughout.

 College: Went to undergraduate school at Colorado A&M College (name changed to Colorado State University my senior year).

 Degree: Occupational Therapy (side story: I was interested in arts/crafts/music and kids and even thought of becoming a medical missionary when I was in Jr. High.
 During an assembly program when I was a sophomore, a person spoke about the majors at Colo.
 A&M and when Occupational Therapy was described, it was as if bells and whistles went off.
 It had all the elements I wanted (helping others in a positive way, medically oriented, using crafts, etc. as therapeutic media, etc.)

 Graduate Degree: My first graduate degree (Master of Arts) was from the Univ. of So.
 Calif. (in Occupational Therapy) in 1961.
 My second Masters (Master of Arts) and Ph.D.
 (Doctor of Philosophy) were from University of Denver (Developmental Psychology) in 1986.
 I first wanted a Master’s Degree because I felt there was more intensive knowledge that would be valuable.
 My Ph.D. was mainly because I was then on the Faculty at CSU and felt that if I was going to be in academia, I should have the credentials.